CCICC is Dedicated to Building A Safer World

 Legislative Hearing March 19, 2024 for HB24-1239 Single exit stair for 5 stories residential building

-Mark your calendar and voice your concerns at the hearing on Friday March 19, 2024 regarding new proposed bill HB24-1239 Single exit stair provisions for 5 stories residential buildings.
+Mark your calendar and voice your concerns at the hearing on Tuesday March 19, 2024 regarding new proposed bill HB24-1239 Single exit stair provisions for 5 stories residential buildings.

 HB24-1239 Proposed bill